2025 Seed Swap & Scion Exchange

 Gardeners and orchardists are invited to bring their seeds, scionwood and cuttings to share.
 If you don’t have any, come anyway!

-We should have over 150+ types of scionwood to share, including from the MOFGA orchards!
-We will also have some rootstock for sale (quantities limited).
-Custom grafting available (by donation to the Maine Heritage Orchard) from 12:30 to 3:30 p.m.
+Community members and local seed growers regularly bring an incredible variety of vegetable, fruit, flower, and herb seeds.
+We also regularly have over 150+ types of scionwood to share, including scionwood sourced from MOFGA’s orchards.
+We will also have limited quantities of rootstock for sale.
+Custom grafting is available by donation to the Maine Heritage Orchard.

-Other items for sharing are welcome such as plants, cuttings, seedlings, hatching eggs, kombucha/yogurt starters, salves and other homemade items.
+Other items for sharing are welcome such as plants, cuttings, seedlings, hatching eggs, kombucha and yogurt starters, salves and other homemade items.

-This event will be held at MOFGA’s Common Ground Education Center, 294 Crosby Brook Rd, Unity, Maine.
+This event is located at MOFGA’s Common Ground Education Center, 294 Crosby Brook Rd, Unity, Maine.

 For an Idea of What to Expect: 2024's Workshop Schedule